Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

 A post shared by Selena Gomez News (@stunningselenamg) on

-To shed light on the said claims, Marie Claire spoke with an experienced body language expert Patti Wood and asked her to analyze Selena Gomez and The Weeknd’s PDA.
+To shed light on the said claims, Marie Claire spoke with an experienced body language expert, Patti Wood, and asked her to analyze Selena Gomez and The Weeknd’s PDA.
 The expert took some of the couple’s photos and shared her observation based on their gestures.

 In one of the first photos of Selena Gomez and The Weeknd together, Patti Wood noted some “significant tension” in The Weeknd’s gestures.
 Apparently, the “Starboy” singer appeared to be caught off guard while the “Hands To Myself” singer looked more “loving.”